nasrs/AppSettings/README.md

 ### Sample Project and Tests

 #### Sample
-We are working on a sample project that demonstrates the full capabilities of AppSettings.
+Actually working on a sample project that demonstrates the full capabilities of AppSettings.
 This sample project will showcase various customization options and best practices for integrating settings into your app.
 Once finished, the sample project will be available in the repository to help you get started quickly and effectively.

 #### Unit Tests

-Please note that unit tests for AppSettings are currently under development.
-As a result, they are not yet included in the public project.
-We are committed to delivering robust and reliable unit tests to ensure the highest quality and stability of the AppSettings library.
-Stay tuned for updates!
+Most of the objects and features are covered above 70%, but not all, so the main objective is to continue increasing the tool unit tests, in order to ensure its good functioning and reliability.

 ## Contributing